 • With marketing automation, organizations can more effectively track and measure ROMI to prove the value of marketing to the business.

-Marketing automation enables organizations to deliver advanced digital, customer-centric marketing by effectively managing the dialogue with prospects and customers.
-It does this through campaigns that can be deployed to support different engagement strategies at key stages of each potential customer's "buyer journey."
-Marketing automation provides the core functionality for organizations to target buyers through advanced profiling and segmentation strategies, to connect media and channels to landing pages for lead generation, to gain insight through visitor tracking and lead scoring approaches and to nurture leads to create sales-ready opportunities.
+Marketing automation allows businesses to deliver advanced digital, customer-centric marketing by effectively managing the dialogue with prospects and customers.
+It does this through campaigns that can be deployed to support different engagement strategies at key stages of each potential customer’s buyer journey.
+Marketing automation provides the core functionality for organizations to target buyers through advanced profiling and segmentation strategies, to connect media and channels to landing pages for lead generation, to gain insight through visitor tracking and lead-scoring approaches, and to nurture leads to create sales-ready opportunities.

-Organizations that effectively link marketing and sales steps together while configuring their marketing automation platforms with an agreed demand waterfall model — the mapping, definition and alignment of key stages of the buyer journey and sales process to provide a consistent view between marketing and sales teams — can effectively manage and track funnel performance and unlock trackable revenue growth with marketing automation.
-Crucially, the best marketing automation deployments are dynamically iterative — the system and the marketers who use it continuously learn what works best and what doesn't from the ongoing dialogue with prospects and customers and then continuously improve the marketing automation system based on what they learn.
+Companies that effectively link marketing and sales processes while configuring their marketing automation platforms with an agreed-upon demand waterfall model—the mapping, definition, and alignment of key stages of the buyer journey and sales process to provide a consistent view for marketing and sales teams—can effectively manage and track funnel performance and unlock trackable revenue growth.
+Crucially, the best marketing automation deployments are dynamically iterative—the system and the marketers who use it continuously learn what works best and what doesn’t from the ongoing dialogue with prospects and customers and then continuously improve the marketing automation system based on what they learn.

-With marketing automation, data-driven trigger campaigns (newsletter campaigns, welcome campaigns, keep close campaigns, onboarding campaigns) can be automated based on user behavior or defined events, enabling standard processes and customer touches to be streamlined and automated.
+With marketing automation, data-driven trigger campaigns (newsletter campaigns, welcome campaigns, keep-close campaigns, onboarding campaigns) can be automated based on user behavior or defined events, allowing standard processes and customer touches to be optimized and automated.
 For example, a process could be activated to automatically send welcome emails to prospects a set number of days following the completion of a contact-request form.

 How Does Marketing Automation Work?